adobe/alloy-samples/ajo/proposition-interaction-tracking/README.md

   metadata: {
     ["web://localhost/#sample-json-content"]: {
       selector: "img.ajo-decision",
-      actionType: "track",
+      actionType: "collectInteractions",
     },
   },
 });

 ```
-6. When the user clicks anywhere in the DOM where a proposition was rendered, an `interact` event is automatically collected.
+6. When the user clicks anywhere in the DOM where an experience was rendered, an `interact` event is automatically collected.
    <img src="../../.assets/with-offers-movies-clicks.png" alt="drawing" width="800"/>